-We are reforming Automatic Entry Processing (AEP) to encourage industry uptake and use of our broker approved arrangements by improving system efficiency and expanding the scope of commodities.
+We are updating Automatic Entry Processing (AEP).
+We aim to encourage industry uptake and use of our broker approved arrangements by improving system efficiency and expanding the scope of commodities.

-This information is relevant to biosecurity industry participants (BIPs) and accredited persons for the broker approved arrangements:
+This affects biosecurity industry participants (BIPs) and accredited persons for these broker approved arrangements:

 - Class 19.1: Non-commodity for Containerised Cargo Clearance (NCCC)